MP Estate Planning UK

 What Happens if You Can’t Find a Will in the UK?

 When a loved one passes away, dealing with their estate can be a challenging task.
-If a will cannot be found, it can complicate matters further.
-In the UK, if a person dies without leaving a will, their estate is distributed according to the ‘rules of intestacy’.
+If a will cannot be found, it can complicate matters significantly.
+In England and Wales, if a person dies without a valid will — or their will cannot be located — their estate is distributed according to the rules of intestacy, a rigid set of legal rules that take no account of the deceased’s actual wishes or relationships.

 Key Takeaways

-• The rules of intestacy provide a framework for sharing out the estate.
+• The rules of intestacy provide a fixed legal framework with no room for discretion or individual circumstances.

-• Seeking professional guidance can help navigate the complexities.
+• Seeking professional guidance early can help navigate the complexities and avoid costly disputes.

 Understanding the Importance of a Will

 When it comes to estate planning, a will plays a pivotal role in determining the distribution of your assets after you’re gone.
-It’s essential to understand the significance of having a will, not just for the sake of clarity but also for the legal implications that come into play when someone dies without one.
+But it’s not just about clarity — there are serious legal and financial consequences when someone dies without one.
+Around 60% of UK adults still don’t have a will, which means the majority of estates are at risk of falling into intestacy.

 The Role of a Will in Estate Planning

 A will is a legally binding document that outlines how you want your estate to be distributed among your beneficiaries.
-It allows you to appoint an executor who will ensure your wishes are carried out.
-Without a will, the distribution of your estate is left to the laws of intestacy, which may not align with your desires.
+It allows you to appoint executors who will ensure your wishes are carried out.
+Without a will, the distribution of your estate is left entirely to the laws of intestacy, which follow a rigid hierarchy that may bear no resemblance to your actual relationships or wishes.

 The key benefits of having a will include:

-• Control over the distribution of your assets
+• Control over exactly who inherits your assets — and who doesn’t

 importance of having a will